bids-standard/awesome-bids/README.md

 ## Datasets

-- The [BIDS examples](https://bids-standard.github.io/bids-examples/) host dataset of each modality. with empty raw data files.
+- The [BIDS examples](https://bids-standard.github.io/bids-examples/) repository hosts dataset of each modality with empty raw data files.
 These datasets can be useful to:
   - serve as an example on how a BIDS dataset can be structured
   - write lightweight software tests